-However, it is also necessary to bet on local SEO in the region, in order to be found quickly by travelers who are in that particular site, at that precise moment.
-In this way, the tour operator’s content will be able to stand out from the general results.
+However, it is also necessary to bet on local SEO in the region to be found quickly by travelers on that particular site at that precise moment.
+This way, the tour operator’s content will stand out from the general results.

 4. Digital Nomads + Unique experiences

 The emergence of a new class of travelers, who continuously work while traveling the world, is a growing segment.
 This type of travel-workers value accommodations and services that allow them to stay connected at all times to meet their professional responsibilities.
 In addition to price and experience, places that offer a pleasant and comfortable stay with good Internet connectivity are a plus, making their services more popular.